-- 1. Targeting a 50th percentile market positioning: Since fiscal 2014, the Company changed its targeted positioning of annual performance bonus and long-term incentive awards from the 60 th percentile of the Company's selected peer group to the median of the Company's selected peer group.
-Thus all elements of executive officer compensation are now targeted to the 50 th percentile of the Company's selected peer group. - 2.
-Selecting compensation peers based on a range of relevant factors: The Company's selected peer group is intended to ensure that the Company is not compared to other companies on an arbitrary basis and is not inappropriately limited based on GICS industry classifications.
-The Company's selected peer group takes into consideration a number of relevant factors, such as membership in the highly engineered product/manufacturing industries, revenue ranges, market capitalization and eight digit GICS codes for Company selected peers. - 3.
-Updating the CEO's employment agreement: The Company's employment agreement with Dr. Hartnett was amended effective as of fiscal 2014 to eliminate any guaranteed minimum annual increase in Dr. Hartnett's base salary and any discretionary performance bonus.
-Since fiscal 2014, Dr. Hartnett's annual performance bonus is determined by a formula based on the Company's performance in relation to an approved operating plan. - 4.
-Making all CEO long-term incentive awards performance-based: Since fiscal 2014, all grants of stock options, restricted stock, or restricted stock units to Dr. Hartnett are made pursuant to a pay for performance based program with no discretionary awards. - 5.
-Adopting Stock Ownership Guidelines: The Board of Directors approved stock ownership guidelines for Non-Employee Independent Directors and for the Company's Executive Officers. - 6.
-Prohibiting share recycling and adopting share grant limits: The 2013 Long Term Incentive Plan was modified to prohibit share recycling, to limit the number of shares that may be used for restricted stock or restricted stock unit grants under the Plan to fifty percent (50%) of the total authorized number of Shares pursuant to the Plan, and to limit the expiration date of any stock option granted under the Plan to no more than seven years from the date it is granted. - 7.
-Adopting clawback provisions: The Board of Directors approved an Executive Compensation Clawback Policy applicable to all Executive Officers.
+1. Targeting a 50th percentile market positioning: Since fiscal 2014, the Company changed its targeted positioning of annual performance bonus and long-term incentive awards from the 60th percentile of the Company's selected peer group to the median of the Company's selected peer group.
+Thus, all elements of executive officer compensation are now targeted to the 50th percentile of the Company's selected peer group.

+2. Selecting compensation peers based on a range of relevant factors: The Company's selected peer group is intended to ensure that the Company is not compared to other companies on an arbitrary basis and is not inappropriately limited based on GICS industry classifications.
+The Company's selected peer group takes into consideration a number of relevant factors, such as membership in the highly engineered product/manufacturing industries, revenue ranges, market capitalization and eight digit GICS codes for Company selected peers.

+3. Updating the CEO's employment agreement: The Company's employment agreement with Dr. Hartnett was amended effective as of fiscal 2014 to eliminate any guaranteed minimum annual increase in Dr. Hartnett's base salary and any discretionary performance bonus.
+Since fiscal 2014, Dr. Hartnett's annual performance bonus is determined by a formula based on the Company's performance in relation to an approved operating plan.

+4. Making all CEO long-term incentive awards performance-based: Since fiscal 2014, all grants of stock options, restricted stock, or restricted stock units to Dr. Hartnett are made pursuant to a pay for performance based program with no discretionary awards.

+5. Adopting Stock Ownership Guidelines: The Board of Directors approved stock ownership guidelines for Non-Employee Independent Directors and for the Company's Executive Officers.

+6. Prohibiting share recycling and adopting share grant limits: The 2013 Long Term Incentive Plan was modified to prohibit share recycling, to limit the number of shares that may be used for restricted stock or restricted stock unit grants under the Plan to fifty percent (50%) of the total authorized number of Shares pursuant to the Plan, and to limit the expiration date of any stock option granted under the Plan to no more than seven years from the date it is granted.

+7. Adopting clawback provisions: The Board of Directors approved an Executive Compensation Clawback Policy applicable to all Executive Officers.

+Following our 2016 stockholder meeting we again engaged in a dialogue with our stockholders to address any continued concerns they may have.
+As a result of such certain changes were made to the Company's compensation programs starting in fiscal 2018 including:

+1. Adding an additional ROIC metric for our equity compensation program.
+As explained in the discussion concerning the ROIC Based Equity Compensation Award Plan below, the equity compensation program for our CEO and COO for fiscal 2018 includes a substantial portion of the potential restricted stock and stock option grants based on ROIC as the measurement metric.

+2. Updating the CEO's employment agreement: The Company's employment agreement with Dr. Hartnett was amended effective as of fiscal 2018 calling for a targeted 20% reduction in total compensation, Accordingly, his base salary was reduced by 20% and his target incentive bonus matrix as well as his target restricted stock and stock option matrices were revised to target a corresponding 20% reduction.